DenverCoder1/github-readme-streak-stats/README.md

 ## 📤 Deploying it on your own

-It is preferable to host the files on your own server and it takes less than 2 minutes to set up.
+It is preferable to either use [GitHub Actions](https://github.com/DenverCoder1/github-readme-streak-stats?tab=readme-ov-file#option-2-github-actions), or host the files on your own server which takes less than 2 minutes to set up.

 Doing this can lead to better uptime and more control over customization (you can modify the code for your usage).